omorhefere/mini-youtube/README.md

 # mini-youtube
- a mini version of react built with youtube
+ a mini version of youtube built with react.